john-osullivan/groupbot/README.md

 # Welcome
-This is Groupify, a cloud-based group management platform.
-In a sentence, it lets people make *groups* which have *members* who perform *roles* which have and distributed *responsibilities*.
-Those responsibilities can optionally be worth points.
-Groups can also connect to other groups in a hierarchy (i.e. a fraternity is a child of its national organization) or in partnership (i.e. a fraternity works with its school's IntraFraternity Council).
-The system is being prototyped for a fraternity, so the examples throughout will correlate to that structure.

-For now, it talks about the database back-end, then the functionality front-end, then current/next things to work on and build.

-## Database Schema
+This is Bond, an online group organization platform being developed by John O'Sullivan and Harry Bleyan (not that we don't welcome help!).
+In a sentence, it lets people bond into *Groups* which have *Members*.
+These *Members* have *Roles*.
+These *Roles* let them create and manage *Events*, give and receive *Tasks*, and contribute to the Role's *InfoPage*.
+Groups can also *Bond* to other Groups, letting them share InfoPages and choose *Representatives* for each other's Groups.

+Additionally, the platform is going to be expanded to support Discussions and Meetings.
+In general, it will be expanded to support many more things -- the idea is in FLUX.

+This README is going to discuss:
+- Backend Data Model
+- Controller/View Functions
+- Front-End Design Documentation
+- Future Features/Dream Ideas

+## Backend Data Model
-The system recognizes five underlying objects which correspond to database tables:
+The system currently recognizes eight SQLAlchemy models which correspond to database tables:
 - Users
 - Groups
 - Bonds